Build and Deploy with AWS CodePipeline

 • Verify AWS Pipeline building and deploy

-You can create your own node.js app, but at this blog, we'll use the node.js app I already created.
+You can create your own Node.js app, but in this blog, we'll use the Node.js app I already created.

 sample aws nodejs app

-AWS CodePipeline could deploy code to Elastic Beanstalk or other AWS cloud platform, but at this blog, we'll set up to deploy to Elastic Beanstalk.
-For CodePipeline to deploy to Beanstalk, you'll have to create an application, since we are deploying a node.js app, we'll create an Elastic Beanstalk node.js app as following.
+AWS CodePipeline can deploy code to Elastic Beanstalk or other AWS cloud platforms, but in this blog, we'll set up deployment to Elastic Beanstalk.
+For CodePipeline to deploy to Beanstalk, you'll have to create an application.
+Since we are deploying a Node.js app, we'll create an Elastic Beanstalk Node.js app as follows.

 Create AWS Pipeline

 You can go to AWS services to find CodePipeline and create your first AWS pipeline based on your region.
-For testing purpose, beware only create one you needed.
+For testing purposes, be aware to only create what you need.

-After you setup Github repo and branch to AWS Pipeline, you'll set up where to deploy your code.
-At this blog, we'll set up to deploy to AWS Elastic Beanstalk as following.
-Once you setup deploys to Elastic Beanstalk, whenever you check-in your code to Github repo's target branch, then AWS code pipeline build process will kickoff if build success then codes will deploy to Elastic Beanstalk.
+After you set up the GitHub repo and branch in AWS Pipeline, you'll set up where to deploy your code.
+In this blog, we'll set up deployment to AWS Elastic Beanstalk as follows.
+Once you configure deployment to Elastic Beanstalk, whenever you check in your code to the GitHub repo's target branch, the AWS CodePipeline build process will kick off.
+If the build succeeds, the code will deploy to Elastic Beanstalk.

-Check-in to Github just like what you to as before, once you publish to the remote repo, AWS Pipeline build process will start.
+Check in to GitHub just like you normally do.
+Once you push to the remote repo, the AWS Pipeline build process will start.

-If everything works well, once you push code to Github remote repo, your code will build and deploy to Elastic Beanstalk.
-However, something might go wrong during build or deploy, following are things I noticed when I setup AWS pipeline build with Github.
+If everything works well, once you push code to the GitHub remote repo, your code will build and deploy to Elastic Beanstalk.
+However, something might go wrong during build or deploy.
+Following are things I noticed when I set up AWS Pipeline with GitHub.

 buildspec.yml

-buildspec.yml is an important file for AWS Pipeline to build and deploy to Elastic Beanstalk, following is an example I have, you could reference Build Specification Reference for CodeBuild for full reference.
+buildspec.yml is an important file for AWS Pipeline to build and deploy to Elastic Beanstalk.
+Following is an example.
+You can reference the Build Specification Reference for CodeBuild for the full reference.

 version: 0.2